 Without the vital understanding presented in this chapter, true liberation is unlikely to result.
 The opposite is also true – putting the words of this chapter into practice sets one off on the direct path to liberation.
 Please let us make obeisance to the Lord-our-Self, and without further ado – enjoy;

-The chapter starts with a recap of what has been discussed thus far in preceding chapters:
+The chapter starts with a recap of what has been discussed thus far in preceding chapters, and I have added bold type for emphasis of what I felt are some key points:

 Advaita Bodha Deepika